 Latest

-Tochigi City: A Journey Through History, Culture, and Carp Streamers
+Visit Tochigi City: History, Culture, and Carp Streamers

 2025-05-13

 One of the most exciting events in Tochigi City is the Uzuma Carp Streamers Festival.
-Every spring, hundreds of colorful carp-shaped flags fly above the river.
-These streamers symbolize hopes for children’s healthy growth and strong future.
+Every spring, hundreds of colorful carp flags fly over the river.
+These flags, called koi-nobori, wish for children to grow up strong and healthy.

-This article introduces Tochigi’s rich cultural history, its Edo-era merchant town, and its connection to the famous ukiyo-e artist, Kitagawa Utamaro, offering a great experience for visitors interested in Japanese traditions.
+This article will tell you about Tochigi’s history, merchant town, and its connection to the famous artist Kitagawa Utamaro.

-From mid-March to mid-May, Uzuma River is decorated with around 1,151 koi-nobori (carp streamers).
-These colorful decorations represent strength, perseverance, and wishes for children’s prosperity.
-They are connected to Tango no Sekku (Boys’ Festival), held on May 5th.
+From March to May, the Uzuma River is decorated with 1,151 carp streamers.
+These streamers show strength and hope for children’s future.
+They are part of Tango no Sekku (Boys' Festival) on May 5th.

-During the Edo period, Uzuma River was an important transportation route.
-Merchants used boats to carry goods, helping Tochigi City grow into a major business center.
+In the Edo period, Uzuma River was very important for trade.
+Merchants used boats to carry goods and grow their businesses.

-Today, visitors can take a leisure boat ride on the river, passing by historic storehouses and enjoying the beautiful old scenery.
+Now, visitors can ride boats on the river, passing old storehouses and historical buildings.

-Tochigi City was once a prosperous trading town and earned the nickname "Koedo" (Little Edo) because of its traditional architecture.
-The town survived World War II damage, so many old storehouses and merchant homes still exist today.
+Tochigi City was a famous trading town.
+People call it "Koedo" (Little Edo) because of its traditional streets and buildings.
+The town was not damaged in World War II, so many old storehouses and merchant houses are still here.

 Places to Visit